 - Continue north on SR 14 for 5.3 miles to Indian Wells Canyon Road

 (dirt) on the left.
-This is 0.4 mile north of the Homestead Cafe.
+This is 0.4 mile north of Indian Wells, with a lodge and brewery.
 Turn

 left.
 Note your odometer and go as follows: